ciesiolka/abc2svg-chisel/README.md

   for playing.

 - `snd-1.js`
-  This script contains a other way for playing.
+  This script contains an other way for playing.
 It is used in the editor and it may be used with `abcweb2-1.js`.

 - `follow-1.js`